KabirYusuf/aggregate-business-solution-taskBE/README.md

 # The application was developed using java(JDK 20), spring boot, mysql database and maven.

+# Mockito framework(BDD) was used to test the functionalities of the app

 # Mysql properties configuration i.e url, username and password must be provided in hte application.properties file for the application to run and serve its purpose correctly.

 # End-point